-If you’re wondering what your New Year resolution should be, why not choose to review your financial planning?
-Take time to check your tax planning, investments, pensions and estate planning are all on track to protect your family’s long-term wealth.
+Is your financial planning up-to-date for 2024?
+Take a little time now to check your tax planning, investments, pensions and estate planning are all on track to protect your family’s long-term wealth.

-You also should consider if any changes in your personal and family circumstances mean you should adjust your arrangements.
-Did you welcome any new family members or are there any upcoming major life events – such as retirement, relocation or divorce – that may warrant a rethink of your plans?
+You also need to consider if any changes in your personal and family circumstances mean you should adjust your arrangements.
+Did you welcome any new family members or are there any upcoming major life events – such as retirement, relocation, or divorce – that may warrant a rethink of your plans?

-For a truly effective review, and to ensure it is suitable for living abroad, consider how your tax planning, investments, pensions and estate planning work together.
+For a truly effective review, and to ensure it is suitable for your life abroad, consider how your tax planning, investments, pensions, and estate planning work together.

-With today’s ‘automatic exchange of information’, it’s more important than ever to get it right.
+With all the ‘automatic exchange of information’ that goes on these days, you need to ensure that you get it right.
 Your local tax office receives financial information about your offshore assets without having to ask for it.

 Cross-border tax planning is complex, so take specialist advice to achieve peace of mind and potentially secure significant tax savings.